-Innercise: How to Boost Your Self-esteem Using Self-talk
+Innercise: How to Boost Your Self-esteem with Your Sweet Self-talk

 What if your best friend stopped by and told you that you don’t deserve your dream life?

 What if she told you that you’re not talented or smart enough to succeed?
 Or that you won’t ever achieve your goals?
 Would you keep her around?
 Hopefully not.

 Most likely the only person you'd tolerate this type of talk from is . . .